-The national average cost for bodyguard protection is $20 – 30 per hour; however, a bodyguard can cost anywhere from $75 per hour for one guard at a one-day private event to $150 per hour for executive protection that may require bodyguards on-site 24/7.
+The national average cost for bodyguard protection is $20 to 30 per hour.
+However, a bodyguard can cost anywhere from $75 per hour for one guard at a one-day private event to $150 per hour for executive protection that may require bodyguards on-site 24/7.

 We all love to go about our lives feeling free from danger, but occasionally situations arise that make this impossible.
 Worrying about your personal security, or that of your loved ones, can be a terrible strain.
 Set your worries aside, and find out more about professional protection.
 Let’s look at what bodyguards do and how to choose the right service to ensure your safety and your peace of mind.

 Bodyguard services, also referred to as personal protection services, are available for personal security and physical protection, for executive protection for situations where corporate or commercial security is required, and for events and other gatherings that require professional protection.
 You can hire a bodyguard on a one-time or recurring basis, depending on your needs.
 Bodyguard services can be for one person or a group of people.
 A security company can provide everything from a protective presence during an event to transportation, location security, and operational logistics as necessary.

 Here are some examples of hourly rates for commercial and private clients from Credible Security Solutions:

 - Commercial client: Fortune 100 resort in downtown Houston provided security for NFL affiliates staying there during Super Bowl weekend.

 - Cost: 100 billable hours at $150 per hour = $15,000

 - Staffing: Two bodyguards onsite 24/7 for duration of event ($150 per hour, per bodyguard)

 - Private client: Individual needed a bodyguard for one day to protect her at a family funeral where she feared that high emotions could result in a threat.

 - Cost: 8 billable hours at $75 per hour = $600